Tampa Bay Buccaneers vs. New England Patriots NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Patriots stats and trends

-- New England's games this season have not hit the over on any of three set point totals.
+- New England's games this year have not gone over the total in three opportunities.

 - The Patriots average 84.3 fewer yards per game (317.7) than the Buccaneers allow per outing (402).